allison-nau/cio-mass-cytometry/README.md

 **Post:** Creates 3 directories:

 - `data/`: Contains FCS files `*.fcs`.
 - `WORKFLOW/`: Will be used to save all files, figures, and data from the run.
-Divided into `stage_1/` with QC and over-clustering (unlabeled) used to make the clustering worksheet, and `stage_2/` where we use the completed annotated clustering worksheet to finish the feature extraction.
+Divided into `stage_1/` with QC and over-clustering (unlabeled) used to make the clustering worksheet, `stage_2/` where we use the completed annotated clustering worksheet to finish the feature extraction, and `stage_2_models/` where preliminary statistical models will be stored.
 Contains a pre-made metadata template (`stage_1/03-INPUT-metadata-completed.xlsx`) you can use as a reference or directly, and a pre-made labeled clustering (`stage_2/06-INPUT-stage2-annotated-clusters-50.xlsx`) you can use as a reference or directly.
 Note that the pre-made labeled clustering may be subject to stochastic changes in other environments, so you should review and fill in your clustering worksheet accordingly.
 - `scripts/`: Copy of our helper script `readDataset.R` for CATALYST to where it's easy to get to.

 ### [notebooks/01 - R - Get Panel details.ipynb](https://github.com/jason-weirather/cio-mass-cytometry/blob/main/notebooks/01%20-%20R%20-%20Get%20Panel%20details.ipynb)